This post may contain affiliate links. Please read my disclosure policy.

 - Want to make this dish even more hearty?
 Dice up some potatoes and add them before incorporating the tortellini to allow them to cook.

-What Pairs Best With My Creamy Tortellini Soup?
+What Pairs Best With This Soup?

 Ahh I’m glad you asked!
 The answer is so much, as long as it’s carby, or cheesy, or some combination of the two.